Conrad Logan: Second return to Leicester City

 On 29 June 2012, Logan signed a new deal extending his stay at the King Power Stadium until June 2013.
 Logan was an unused substitute in every one of Leicester's league and cup games that season and did not play a competitive match.
 Despite this, he was a regular for the club's Development Squad, captaining the side on many occasions as they won promotion to the newly formed Barclays Under 21 Premier League.
-At the end of May 2013, Leicester City announced, whilst publishing their release list for out of contract players, that negotiations were taking place for Logan to remain at the club for another season.
+At the end of May 2013, whilst publishing their release list of out of contract players, Leicester announced that negotiations were taking place for Logan to remain at the club for another season.
 On 13 June, Logan signed a new two-year contract until 2015.
 On 27 August 2013, he made his first appearance for Leicester City since October 2010, playing the full 90 minutes of the club's 5–2 League Cup win over Carlisle United.

 Rochdale (loan)

 On 18 August 2014, Logan joined League One side Rochdale on an initial one-month loan, following an injury to Josh Lillis.
 Logan made his debut in Rochdale's 5–2 victory at Crewe Alexandra, putting in an impressive display.
 On 28 August, Logan extended his loan at the club until January.
-Logan saved a penalty in Rochdale's 3–2 victory over Leyton Orient on 27 September, a feat he would replicate in the next game, saving Conor Hourihane's last minute penalty, although it couldn't prevent a 1–0 loss to Barnsley.
+Logan saved a penalty in Rochdale's 3–2 victory over Leyton Orient on 27 September, a feat he would replicate in the next game, saving Conor Hourihane's last minute penalty, although it could not prevent a 1–0 loss to Barnsley.
 On 20 December, Logan fell awkwardly during a match against Notts County and later had to be substituted.
-Following the match, manager Keith Hill confirmed that Logan had suffered a 'serious' injury and Logan himself later tweeted that his loan spell had ended due to the injury.
-He made 24 appearances for Rochdale in all competitions that season, as they finished a very credible 8th place, their highest-ever league placing.
+Following the match, manager Keith Hill confirmed that Logan had suffered a "serious" injury and Logan himself later tweeted that his loan spell had ended due to the injury.
+He made 24 appearances for Rochdale in all competitions.

 Hibernian

 Logan signed a short-term contract with Scottish club Hibernian in March 2016.
 In his first senior game for sixteen months, he was man of the match in Hibernian's Scottish Cup semi-final win against Dundee United.
-Logan made a series of saves during the match, which finished goalless, then made two saves in the penalty shootout.
+Logan made a series of saves during the match, which finished 0–0, then made two saves in the penalty shootout.
 Despite this performance, manager Alan Stubbs opted to restore regular goalkeeper Mark Oxley to the starting lineup for the following match.
 Logan regained the starting place before the promotion playoffs, in which Hibs lost to Falkirk 5–4 on aggregate.
 He then started the 2016 Scottish Cup Final, which Hibs won 3–2 against Rangers.
 Logan left Hibernian at the end of his contract after making eight appearances for the club.

 Return to Rochdale

-On 10 August 2016, Logan joined EFL League One side Rochdale on a six-month contract.
+On 10 August 2016, Logan re-joined Rochdale on a six-month contract.
 He made 11 appearances in those six months prior to signing an extension until the end of the 2016–17 season.